Switch

 Related components

-Form fields have a required name property, so that's the only property you have to pass to Switch to start using it.
-If you need to handle its change events, add an onChange property to it.
+Form fields require a name property, making it the only property needed to start using Switch.
+To handle its change events, add an onChange property.
+You can pass a label to it using the children property:

 <Switch name="switch">Label</Switch>

-In case you're rendering Switch on the end side of the element, you can change the label position with a reversed flag:
+If you're rendering Switch on the end side of the element, you can change the label position with a reversed flag:

 <Switch name="switch" reversed>